This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Doctors can also make mistakes in diagnosing conditions an infant is born with or develops shortly after birth.
 Some of these conditions are life-threatening if not diagnosed and treated quickly.

-Infections, birth defects, genetic conditions, hemorrhages, or bleeding in the brain, respiratory distress syndrome, and kernicterus, a condition caused by jaundice, can all cause a wrongful death if they are not recognized and treated.
+Infections, congenital disabilities, genetic conditions, hemorrhages or bleeding in the brain, respiratory distress syndrome, and kernicterus, a condition caused by jaundice, can all cause wrongful death if they are not recognized and treated.

 Infant wrongful death is a terrible situation for everyone.
-The medical caregiver that made a mistake can never take that mistake back, and the parents can never get their baby back.
+The medical caregiver who made a mistake can never take that mistake back, and the parents can never get their baby back.

 Get Matched with a Leading Birth Injury Attorney in Your Area